paulblick/money2020/README.md

 #Contact

 If you have any questions/comments leading up to the event please contact me at dourada at mercurypay dot com.
-Or feel free to use the contact form at:  http://developer.mercurypay.com.
+Or feel free to use the phone number or contact form here:  http://developer.mercurypay.com/support-2/.

 #Challenge